Rose (Doctor Who episode): Plot

 Rose Tyler, a teenage shop assistant, is chased by living mannequins after getting trapped in the basement of Henrik's, the department store where she works.
 She is rescued by the Ninth Doctor, who destroys the building's roof with a bomb in order to destroy a relay device.
 The next day, the Doctor visits Rose at her home and is attacked by a plastic mannequin arm that he had pulled off earlier, which he and Rose subdue.
 Rose investigates the Doctor using a computer owned by her boyfriend, Mickey Smith, and meets Clive, who has been tracking the Doctor's appearances throughout history.
-Clive tells Rose that the Doctor is dangerous and that if he's there, something bad is about to happen.
+Clive tells Rose that the Doctor is dangerous and that if he is there, something bad is about to happen.
 While Rose is talking to Clive, Mickey is eaten by a wheelie bin and replaced with a plastic doppelgänger.

 The fake Mickey takes Rose to dinner and attempts to question her about the Doctor, but the Doctor shows up and beheads the doppelgänger.
 The Doctor reveals that he is a time-travelling alien, and that the fake Mickey was an Auton, controlled by a signal from the Nestene Consciousness.
 Using the doppelgänger's severed head to locate the signal, the Doctor and Rose travel to the London Eye in the TARDIS.
 The Doctor explains to Rose that he has a vial of anti-plastic that can be used to destroy the Nestene Consciousness if necessary.
 Realising that the transmitter is the London Eye itself, Rose and the Doctor descend underneath it to stop the Nestene Consciousness.
 They find the real Mickey, tied up but alive, and the Doctor speaks to the Nestene Consciousness.
 He tries to negotiate with it, but the Consciousness blames the Doctor for the destruction of its planet.
 The Nestene Consciousness activates all the Autons at a shopping arcade, where several shoppers are shot and killed, including Clive.
 The Doctor is also held down by a pair of Autons, but Rose rescues him, and the anti-plastic drops into the vat where the Nestene Consciousness resides, killing it.
 With the Nestene Consciousness dead, the Autons all collapse.
 The Doctor uses the TARDIS to take Mickey and Rose home, then persuades Rose to join him as his new companion in the TARDIS.